danacr/Zuri-City/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# or to expose on the network
+vite build --host
 ```

 ## Building